CTSRD-CHERI/cheri-faq/src/QUESTIONS.md

 Alternatively, you can search for a specific package using `pkg64c search <pattern>` and `pkg64 search <pattern>`.

-If you simply require a list of packages indendently of CheriBSD, there are tarballs on [pkg.cheribsd.org](https://pkg.cheribsd.org) that contain JSON-formatted data.
+If you simply require a list of packages independently of CheriBSD, there are tarballs on [pkg.cheribsd.org](https://pkg.cheribsd.org) that contain JSON-formatted data.
 To generate a list of CHERI packages with specific fields, you can use `curl`, `tar`, and `jq`:
 ```bash
 curl -O https://pkg.cheribsd.org/CheriBSD:20220828:aarch64c/packagesite.txz
 tar xf *.txz